 Litigation support/eDiscovery analyst

-Litigation is expected to yield the greatest number of jobs in the legal field over the next two years, according to the 2018 Robert Half Legal Salary Guide, driving demand for lawyers and paralegals with litigation support and eDiscovery backgrounds.
+Litigation is a high-growth practice area, according to the 2019 Robert Half Legal Salary Guide, driving demand for lawyers and paralegals with litigation support and eDiscovery backgrounds.

 Member services/enrollment manager